 Is TikTok safe for kids?

-With usership trending towards the younger crowd, many parents wonder if the popular video sharing app is safe and appropriate for their own kids to explore.
+With usership trending towards the younger crowd (approximately one-third of users are 14 or younger), many parents wonder if the popular video sharing app is safe and appropriate for their own kids to explore.
 As with any social media network, the majority of TikTok content is harmless, but there are privacy settings you can utilize to make sure your kids are being safe.

 For starters, all new accounts are public by default.
 This means that anyone can view and share your content, send you direct messages and even use your location information.
 Opt for a private account, similar to Instagram and Twitter, or customize who can comment, react and message your account.
 Settings will include the option to enable “Friends” as opposed to “Everyone,” so for best results, choose “Friends” only.
 You may also opt to restrict all interaction from your child’s profile by disabling comment, reaction and messaging completely.